Native Irish Trees

 Native simply refers to the plant arriving in Ireland without any help from humans.
 They are plants that have thrived here for many centuries and they have been here so long that they provide food and shelter for local wildlife and give the landscape seasonal interest throughout the seasons.

-The great thing about native Irish trees is that they are much less likely to need watering, fertilising and protecting against pests as they are adapted to the Irish conditions.
+The great thing about native Irish trees is that they are much less likely to need watering, fertilising and protecting against pests as they are adapted to the Irish climate and conditions.

 Some native trees, such as the traditional Irish Oak are too big for the average garden, but other native trees and shrubs are perfect for smaller gardens as they can be grown as specimen trees, as focal points in borders, or as hedging.